-Once you have added or created documents and other items in NetDocuments, you can Move or Copy or File them to another location.
+Once you have added or created documents and other items in NetDocuments, you can Move, Copy or File them to another location.

 Move is equivalent to cut and paste.
 Copy is equivalent to copy and paste.
-If you choose to Move a document, the document will no longer be stored in its original location (the exception to this is when moving an item into a folder from a search results page).
+If you choose to Move a document, it will no longer be stored in its original location (the exception to this is when moving an item into a folder from a search results page).

-File will place another instance of the document in another folder (the document is linked in more than once place).
-It will NOT remove it from the original location.
+File places an instance of the document in another folder (the document is linked in more than one place).
+This option does NOT remove it from the original folder.
 File is available only if 1) Force Filing is not enabled in the cabinet and 2) you enable the option in Settings > Application Settings.
-File is not available from a search results page.
-Users can also Unfile a document from a folder.
+You can also Unfile a document from a folder.
 Learn more about Advanced Filing.

 To Move/Copy a Document